galtzo-floss/floss_funding/.junie/guidelines.md

 4) Static analysis: bundle exec rake rubocop_gradual:check && bundle exec rake reek

 Notes
+- ALWAYS Run bundle exec rake rubocop_gradual:autocorrect as the final step before completing a task, to lint and autocorrect any remaining issues.
+Then if there are new lint failures, attempt to correct them manually.
+- NEVER run vanilla rubocop, as it won't handle the linting config properly.
+Always run rubocop_gradual:autocorrect or rubocop_gradual.
+- NEVER consider backwards compatibility when adding new features or refactoring existing code, as this library is in the design phase, and is still an alpha release.
 - Running only a subset of specs is supported but in order to bypass the hard failure due to coverage thresholds, you need to run with K_SOUP_COV_MIN_HARD=false.
 - When adding code that writes to STDOUT, remember most specs silence output unless tagged with :check_output or DEBUG=true.
 - For all the kettle-soup-cover options, see .envrc and find the K_SOUP_COV_* env vars.
-- Never run vanilla rubocop, as it won't handle the linting config properly.
-Always run rubocop_gradual:autocorrect or rubocop_gradual.
-- Never consider backwards compatibility when adding new features or refactoring existing code, as this library is in the design phase, and is still an alpha release.